-The form and forums of all AAGT meetings are based on Gestalt Therapy principles of organismic self-regulation, good figure/ground formation, quality contact and respect for the functional resistances necessary for structure that supports sufficient flexibility to provide nourishing ground for personal and professional integrity, meaningful interpersonal interaction, inclusionary decision-making, personalized networking, and professional development among the members of the Association.
+The form and forums of all IAAGT meetings are based on Gestalt Therapy principles of organismic self-regulation, good figure/ground formation, quality contact and respect for the functional resistances necessary for structure that supports sufficient flexibility to provide nourishing ground for personal and professional integrity, meaningful interpersonal interaction, inclusionary decision-making, personalized networking, and professional development among the members of the Association.

-In accordance with the Gestalt principles which precipitated and guided the inception and development of AAGT, the form and forum for the decision-making process of the Association is concerned with the human and decisional processes as well as with the outcome and products of those decisions.
+In accordance with the Gestalt principles which precipitated and guided the inception and development of IAAGT, the form and forum for the decision-making process of the Association is concerned with the human and decisional processes as well as with the outcome and products of those decisions.
 Community Meetings are conducted for the presentation and discussion of issues pertinent to the Association.

 Because Gestalt therapists encourage, respect and support alternative voices, value non-confluent relationships by owning and expressing differences, engage with resistances as “the energy,” not the “enemy,” identify and work with polarities in the field, and honour dialogical processes as the heart and soul of Gestalt methodology, the Covenant of Community was created to provide supplemental guidance for and a commitment to creating and sustaining dialogue in our Gestalt community.
-The Covenant of Community invites AAGT members to subscribe to the following dialogical processes, particularly when encountering dramatic differences:
+The Covenant of Community invites IAAGT members to subscribe to the following dialogical processes, particularly when encountering dramatic differences:

 - We will undertake to recognize, acknowledge and own our projections, to check out our assumptions, and to encourage one another to do so.